MattZ-2051/infinite-ui-v2-legacy/README.md

 ### E2E

-We use [Cypress](https://www.cypress.io) to create the e2e tests.
-You can leverage all available commands through `pnpm cypress`.
+We use [Playwright](https://playwright.dev) to create the e2e tests.

-To run E2E tests from the CLI without the GUI, run `pnpm e2e`.
+To run E2E tests from the CLI without the GUI, run `pnpm e2e <project>`.

 ### Production build